elastisys/ck8s-cluster/WIP-CHANGELOG.md

   reinstallation of Kubernetes and apps.
 - Exoscale now uses a stable EIP as public endpoint for the control plane.
 - Safespring now uses a HAProxy as public endpoint for the control plane.
+- Citycloud now uses an Octavia LB and floating IP as endpoint for the control plane.

 ### Release notes
 - To migrate your CK8S config to use the new backend config file run `./migration/v0.2.x-v0.3.0/migrate-tf-config.bash`
 - No migration script is available for the terraform changes to safespring and citycloud.
 Manual migration might be possible.
 - No migration script is available for cert-manager.
 A new cluster is required.
-- No migration path is available for the control plane public endpoint change on Exoscale and Safespring.
+- No migration path is available for the control plane public endpoint change on Exoscale, Safespring and Citycloud.
 The clusters must be recreated.
 - To apply grafana dashboard improvements to existing clusters run `./migration/v0.2.x-v0.3.0/migrate-grafana-dashboards.bash`
 - The NFS servers need to be rebooted to apply the removal of the whitelisting after the change has been applied.